Portuguese CEAL tax: the complete guide (August 2024)

 Simulation: how to calculate the 2023 CEAL to be paid in 2024

-To determine the CEAL you may owe for 2023, you should first consider both coefficients explained above (the short-term rental economic coefficient (which we’ve been calling the “economic coefficient” for simplicity in this post) and the urban pressure coefficient), and multiply them by the gross private area of your accommodation to calculate your taxable base.
+To determine the CEAL you could owe for 2023, you should first consider both coefficients explained above (the short-term rental economic coefficient (which we’ve been calling the “economic coefficient” for simplicity in this post) and the urban pressure coefficient), and multiply them by the gross private area of your accommodation to calculate your taxable base.
 To ascertain the amount due, you should then calculate 15% on this base.

 Short-term rental economic coefficient for 2023: based on the average income per room of short-term rentals in 2019 (RevPAR 2019 as published by INE), we will multiply this value (which is 29.90 euros) by a fiscal year (always 365 days), thus obtaining the annual average income the Mais Habitação legislation requires, “10,913.5”.
 Next, we will divide this value (10,913.5) by the minimum size of a 1-bedroom apartment (52m2).
 Then, we obtain the value 209.875 as the economic coefficient of local accommodation for 2023.